CavernCrawlers/CavernCrawlers.github.io/Fighter.md

 **Reckless**: When you choose to use this ability, all your attacks that **Round** have **Advantage**.
 All attacks against you also have **Advantage** until the start of your next **Turn**.

 **Shield Master**: While wielding a shield, you may add your shield bonus to your **Evasion Defense** and you increase your AC bonus from shields by +1.
+If this knack is taken at 1st level, your character begins play with a shield for free.

 **Skirmisher**: Gain +1 **Initiative**, +5 feet movement and +1 AC vs **Attacks of Opportunity** so long as you are not wearing _heavy_ armor.

 **Weapon Specialization**:  Pick a weapon.
 Your character receives a +1 to hit and +2 damage bonus while wielding this weapon.
-If this talent is taken at 1st level, your character begins the game with this weapon for free.
+If this knack is taken at 1st level, your character begins the game with this weapon for free.
 This knack may be taken more than once, applying to a different weapon each time.

 ### Sample Fighter Builds
 - **All-Rounder**